Luki132/Seamless_workshop_Sim/README.md

-# Seamless Engineering 2022 Workspace 🟩 Group A
+# Workspace Group 2 🔹Seamless Engineering 2022
 Project Workspace for the lecture "Seamless Engineering", winter term 2022/23.

 Feel free to alter this readme to help your team members to run your code.